I am proud to be able to call Pajama Pantry a Slow Fashion brand - if that's a new term to you, click here to read all about it.

 I buy a maximum of 30 meters (ends of rolls/deadstock) of each fabric from a supplier in Jaipur - The fabric is hand printed, either by block or screen printing, onto natural cotton using mostly vegetable dyes.

 Abhinav and I talk over WhatsApp most days, about everything from cricket scores to icecream, about his new baby, and the videos he sends me of wild leopards just near where he lives.
 He's my new best friend - but we've never met!

-The regular length pjs will be made in a Women's Collective in Bangalore, but cut and sewn to our design.
 Most of the women there have been helped off the streets, and they are all given training, support and are paid a proper living wage.
 The skills they learn at the collective will set them up for life.
-It's a Fair Trade collective and we're proud to be able to have them as part of the team.
-Your purchase, howevever small, really does make a difference.
+We're proud to be able to have them as part of the team.

-The only plastic we use is in the elastic, and I’m always on the hunt for a greener one.
+We use as little plastic as possible (mostly only the elastic and the buttons) and I’m always on the hunt for a greener alternative.
+Even the labels are either natural cotton, or recycled satin.
 Every order is packaged in recycled and/or recyclable paper, and no plastic stickytape.

 If you love what you’ve bought or what you’ve been given, then the best possible thing you could do is post a picture on social media and tag the company it came from.
 It’s such an easy thing to do, and it’s amazing how much that does to spread the word.
 Every small company needs a little boost!"

 PS Great sites to find us, in company with other wonderful small businesses are